 Conclusions

 Despite three recent failed Northern Lights trips, I will continue to make plans to visit the Lapland region every year between September and April.
-I encourage all interested readers to do the same since 2024 is supposed to have powerful solar flares.
+I encourage all interested readers to do the same, since 2024 is expected to have powerful solar flares.

 Leave A Comment